founder and creator of the KODA magnetic ball track

 Jiri Capek's long-term goal is for KODA to become a world-famous brand that children and adults can play with on all continents, and at the same time spread the good name of the Czech Republic around the world.
 In the future, he plans to expand the selection of cubes, adding colors, different sizes and shapes inside the cubes.

-In his free time, Jiri Capek enjoys sailing or mooring at sea on a sailboat.
-If he does not go through turbulent waters, then he flies in a helicopter as a pilot in training.
+In his free time, Jiri Capek enjoys sailing or anchoring in bays at sea on a boat as a captain.
+When he is not navigating rough waters, he flies in a helicopter as a pilot in training.

 Themes for Jiri Capek